syncfusion-content/blazor-docs/blazor/3D-chart/accessibility.md

 The Blazor 3D Chart component's accessibility levels are ensured through an [axe-core](https://www.nuget.org/packages/Deque.AxeCore.Playwright) with playwright tests.

-The accessibility compliance of the Blazor 3D Chart component is shown in the following sample.
-Open the [sample](https://blazor.syncfusion.com/accessibility/chart) in a new window to evaluate the accessibility of the Blazor 3D Chart component with accessibility tools.

 ## See also

 * [Accessibility in Syncfusion Blazor components](https://blazor.syncfusion.com/documentation/common/accessibility)